Music Inc: Why song rights sales are booming | DW | 05.05.2021

 Diversifying music income streams

-Song rights acquisitions can be highly lucrative in the long term since they can be exploited for up to 70 years after a musician's death.
+Song rights acquisitions can be highly lucrative in the long term as they can be exploited for up to 70 years after a musician's death.

-The holder of music rights can also sell songs across diverse mediums such as film, advertising, for cover versions, or on streaming portals such as Spotify and Netflix.
+The holder of music rights can also sell songs across diverse media such as films and streaming portals, as well as for advertising and cover versions.
 This expands the base for royalties way beyond record or streaming sales and radio airplay.

-Hipgnosis are leading the way into this diversified music rights space and in three short years are giving industry giants Universal Music, Warner and Sony Music a run for their money.
+Hipgnosis has led the way into this diversified music rights space and, in three short years, the company has given the industry giants Universal Music, Warner and Sony Music a run for their money.
 The founders, Nile Rodgers and Merck Mercuriadis, are no strangers to the industry.
-Mercuriadis managed Elton John, Iron Maiden, Guns n' Roses and Beyoncé, while partner Rodgers was a member of the band Chic and producer for David Bowie and Madonna, among others.
+Mercuriadis managed Elton John, Iron Maiden, Guns N' Roses and Beyoncé, while partner Rodgers was a member of the band Chic and producer for David Bowie and Madonna, among others.

-The Hipgnosis website says the pair not only want to make a profit for their shareholders, but also offer artists fair sums for song rights: The-Dream, songwriter, producer and one of the first to strike deals with at Hipgnosis, received over £18 million (€21 million, $25 million) for his rights to songs like "Single Ladies" by Beyoncé.
+According to the Hipgnosis website, the pair not only want to make a profit for their shareholders, but also offer artists fair sums for song rights: The-Dream, songwriter, producer and one of the first to strike deals with at Hipgnosis, received over £18 million (€21 million, $25 million) for his rights to songs such as Beyoncé's "Single Ladies."

-Merck Mercuriadis (left) and Nile Rodgers launching Hipgnosis Songs Fund Limited at The London Stock Exchange in 2018
+Mercuriadis (left) and Rodgers launched Hipgnosis Songs Fund Limited at the London Stock Exchange in 2018

 Fear of exploitation

-"I built Hipgnosis to be a company Neil would want to be a part of," said Mercuriadis.
+"I built Hipgnosis to be a company Neil would want to be a part of," Mercuriadis said.

 Fear that their music will be misappropriated has kept many artists from selling their rights in the past.
 "In the US, it's mostly been the fear that Trump will use the rights," said Peter Tschmuck, referring to backlash by artists such as Neil Young when the former US president played their music at rallies without explicit permission.